The Average Cost for a Timing Cover Gasket Is Between $85 and $1,040, Depending on if You Go to the Mechanic or DIY

 - Labor: $300 to $1,000

 This cost depends on the make and model of your vehicle.
 The labor involved in replacing a timing gasket cover is higher than average, which means it can be pricey to have the part replaced by a mechanic.
+For most cars, this service should be performed every 100,000 miles.
+Check your owner’s manual or use the FIXD Sensor and free app to see your car’s recommended maintenance schedule and get automated alerts when it’s time for important maintenance, such as replacing your timing cover gasket.

 Cost to DIY: $85